-- (2) Reduction through new systems and solutions based on technological innovation Calculate avoided emissions as reductions in CO2 emissions due to the adoption of new systems and solutions that emit less CO2 while providing equivalent value to existing products, services, and solutions. - (3) Reduction through the deployment of non-fossil energy systems
+(2) Reduction through new systems and solutions based on technological innovation Calculate avoided emissions as reductions in CO2 emissions due to the adoption of new systems and solutions that emit less CO2 while providing equivalent value to existing products, services, and solutions.
+(2) Packasting through the day leaves of new factile providing equivalent value to existing products.

+(3) Reduction through the deployment of non-fossil energy systems